Profile information Member settings

 After an investigation is conducted, the relevant body may decide to close a company and/or disqualify directors, in addition to potentially carrying out a criminal investigation.

-If the Insolvency Service believes that a director has not followed their legal responsibilities, they will inform the director of the details of the allegation and notify them of the disqualification process, as well as inviting them to respond.
+If the Insolvency Service believes that a director has not followed their legal responsibilities, they will inform the director of the details of the allegation and notify them of the disqualification process, and invite them to respond.
 The director can either:

-• wait for court proceedings to be brought and defend the claim in court (if they believe the allegation to be false)
+• wait for court proceedings to be brought and defend the claim in court (if they believe the allegation to be false), or

 • provide the Insolvency Service with a 'disqualification undertaking' if they accept the allegations - this is a voluntary disqualification that avoids court